PeteG-cmd/project-1/README.md

 ## Potential Future Features

 The next step for this project is to create new maps for each level.
-Originally I had planned to do this but as the deadline for submission loomed I had to de-prioritise this to ensure other functionality was working properly.
+Originally, I had planned to do this but as the deadline for submission loomed I had to de-prioritise this to ensure other functionality was working properly.
 I do think it would be a better experience for the user though to have at least one or two other maps to play.

 Another feature that I would like to implement would be to have the ghosts actively avoid the player during the 'eat' superfood period.
-Currently they only stop tracking the player, but i think it would be more interesting if they smartly avoided the player.
+Currently they only stop tracking the player, but I think it would be more interesting if they smartly avoided the player.

 ## Successes